Dr Pepper: Marketing

 "Dr Pepper Time", according to one promotion, was at 10, 2 and 4 o'clock.
-During World War II, a syndicated radio program, The 10–2–4 Ranch (later titled 10–2–4 Time), aired in the South and other areas where Dr Pepper was distributed.
+During World War II, a syndicated radio program, The 10–2–4 Ranch (later titled 10–2–4 Time), aired in the Southern United States and other areas where Dr Pepper was distributed.
 The show featured the Sons of the Pioneers and Dick Foran.
 In the 1960s, the tune of the chorus of "The Glow-Worm" was used in ads, with lyrics which ended, "It's Dr Pepper Time!"

 In the early 1960s, Dr Pepper promoted the idea of serving the drink hot with lemon slices in winter.
 This idea appeared in the film Blast from the Past initially set in the early 1960s.
+Also from around this same time period the phrase 'not a cola, not a root beer' was used in an advertising jingle for Dr Pepper.

 Around 1967, Dr Pepper released the "Charge" ad:

 In 1977, Jake Holmes wrote the lyrics to "Be a Pepper".
 Earlier in the 1970s, Holmes and Randy Newman wrote another jingle entitled "The Most Original Soft Drink Ever".
 Barry Manilow performed Holmes's jingle in concerts and on albums under the inclusion of "VSM – Very Strange Medley".
 A TV commercial was also created using the jingle and ran from 1977 to 1985.
 The song noted "It's not a cola, it's something much much more.
 It's not a root beer, you get root beer by the score."
-The "Be a Pepper" series referred to fans of Dr Pepper as "Peppers" and often featured large, sequential, crowd dance scenes, intricately choreographed by Tony Stevens and led onscreen by actor David Naughton.
+The "Be a Pepper" series referred to fans of Dr Pepper as "Peppers" and often featured large crowd dance scenes, intricately choreographed by Tony Stevens and led onscreen by actor David Naughton.
 The chorus of the jingle as written by Holmes was:

 This became grist for a number of pop culture references and parodies.
 One of the first was a July 1981 sketch on the program SCTV, in which an overly-excited injured man (Eugene Levy) extols the work of a "Dr Shekter" (Rick Moranis) who has been treating him.
 Levy and a group of patients wearing casts and crutches engage in their own elaborate dancing and singing ("Wouldn't you like to see my doctor, too?"), which Shekter first uses as an opportunity to explain his work, and then grows alarmed ("These people should not be dancing!").
-In the 1982 sex farce The Beach Girls, the slogan became "I'm a popper, he's a popper..."
-Wreck-Gar parodied the slogan in The Return of Optimus Prime.
+In the 1982 film The Beach Girls, the slogan became "I'm a popper, he's a popper..."